lnbits/woocommerce-payment-gateway/readme.txt

 Accept Bitcoin on your WooCommerce store, instantly over Lightning, and without extra fees.

+== Issues and Development ==

+If you find a bug, or have an idea for improvement, please [file an issue](https://gitlab.com/soverign-individuals/lnbits-for-woocommerce/-/issues/new) or send a pull request.

+If you need help, you can reach out over Telegram: [https://t.me/p_phaedrus](https://t.me/p_phaedrus).

 == External services used by this plugin ==

 = LNBits =